vekatze/neut/book/src/terms.md

 ### Syntax

-Underscores in float literals are ignored.
+An `_` may stand anywhere in a float literal and is ignored.

 After removing all `_` characters, a decimal floating-point literal must match one of the following: